shaik1002/biggitlabbomb/doc/update/versions/gitlab_17_changes.md

   Prior to upgrading, you must ensure your installation is using [PostgreSQL 14](https://docs.gitlab.com/omnibus/settings/database.html#upgrade-packaged-postgresql-server).

-- Packages are no longer built for Ubuntu 18.04

-  Ensure that your operating system has been upgraded to Ubuntu 20.04 or later before attempting to upgrade GitLab.

 ### Non-expiring access tokens

 Access tokens that have no expiration date are valid indefinitely, which is a